 As you can see, the career options for public health graduates are vast.
 That means your potential salary is hard to pin down, unless you look at specific career paths.
 So let’s take a look!
 With the help of the Bureau of Labor Statistics, here’s a glance at some of the average annual incomes you can expect with this degree:

 - Health Educator: $53,940

 The Bureau of Labor Statistics forecasts 5-25% growth in many of the more popular public health careers between now and 2024.
 Most public health careers are expected to grow faster than other occupations nationwide, and the median income for the jobs is equal to or exceeds the national average.

-We have compiled this list of the 35 best undergraduate programs in public health as a way to help you in your exploration.
+We have compiled this list of the Best Public Health programs in the nation as a way to help you in your exploration.
 By taking into consideration tuition, reputation of the schools, anticipated salary, and other factors, we have put together a list that includes a variety of options as far as degrees, majors, programs, certificates, minors, and emphases.
 Prospective undergraduates interested in public health have a great place to start their journey.